DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-13-running-design-critiques-to-improve-the-service.md

 Flows are logical and intuitive, especially for adding providers and managing partnerships.

-Activity visibility - participants liked being able to see a history of changes.
+Activity visibility – participants liked being able to see a history of changes.

-Lookup fields - tools like postcode lookups and autocomplete reduce effort.
+Lookup fields – tools like postcode lookups and autocomplete reduce effort.

 ### What is unclear or confusing

-Terminology - acronyms like UKPRN and URN were not always clear; field hints lacked context.
+Terminology – acronyms like UKPRN and URN were not always clear; field hints lacked context.

-Field behaviour - for example, should an empty end date mean a record is ongoing?
+Field behaviour – for example, should an empty end date mean a record is ongoing?

-Buttons and links - having too many “Change” links in a row can confuse users.
+Buttons and links – having too many “Change” links in a row can confuse users.

-Visual consistency - inconsistent headings and link labels made some pages feel unpolished.
+Visual consistency – inconsistent headings and link labels made some pages feel unpolished.

 ### Blockers and pain points

-Address limitations - participants questions why they could not add multiple addresses during the ‘Add provider’ flow.
+Address limitations – participants questioned why they could not add multiple addresses during the ‘Add provider’ flow.

-Destructive actions - archive and delete buttons felt too easy to select by mistake.
+Destructive actions – archive and delete buttons felt too easy to select by mistake.

-Accreditation logic - participants were unsure about date rules, expiry handling and error messages.
+Accreditation logic – participants were unsure about date rules, expiry handling and error messages.

 ### Ideas and opportunities

-Content support - add help links and hint text, especially for codes like UKPRN and provider type.
+Content support – add help links and hint text, especially for codes like UKPRN and provider type.

-Interaction design - reduce the number of change links by using the summary card pattern.
+Interaction design – reduce the number of change links by using the summary card pattern.

-System feedback - make it transparent why we show data like geolocation and how it is generated.
+System feedback – make it transparent why we show data like geolocation and how we generate it.

-Future expansion - participants wanted to see functionality for early years initial teacher training, early career framework (ECF), national professional qualifications (NPQ) and other types of providers.
+Future expansion – participants wanted to see functionality for early years initial teacher training, early career framework (ECF), national professional qualifications (NPQ), and other types of providers.

 ### Recommendations

-Use GOV.UK patterns more consistently for labels, headings and actions.
+Use GOV.UK patterns more consistently for labels, headings, and actions.

-Improve the flow for destructive actions including the content in the confirmation steps.
+Improve the flow for destructive actions, including the content in the confirmation steps.

 Make validation and business rules more visible in the user interface.

 Review and simplify the edit experience.

-Add more contextual content in areas where institutional knowledge is assumed.
+Add more contextual content in areas where institutional knowledge is assumed to be present.

 ## What we will do next